j256/simple-schema-reg/README.md

 <dependency>
 	<groupId>com.j256.simple-schema-reg</groupId>
 	<artifactId>simple-schema-reg</artifactId>
-	<version>0.1</version>
+	<version>0.2</version>
 </dependency>
 ```

 # Dependencies

-Simple-Schema-Reg has a direct dependency on Jetty for its web-server and Gson for it's JSON processing.
+Simple-Schema-Reg has a direct dependency on Jetty (9.4.56.v20240826 right now) for its web-server and Gson (2.8.5) for it's JSON processing.

 # ChangeLog Release Notes